lynchjames/note-refactor-obsidian/README.md

 ## Installing

+As of version [0.9.7 of Obsidian](https://forum.obsidian.md/t/obsidian-release-v0-9-7-insider-build/7628), this plugin is available to be installed directly from within the app.
+The plugin can be found in the Community Plugins directory which can be accessed from the Settings pane under Third Party Plugins.

+## Manual installation

 1. Download the [latest release](https://github.com/lynchjames/note-refactor-obsidian/releases/latest)
 1. Extract the note-refactor-obsidian folder from the zip to your vault's plugins folder: `<vault>/.obsidian/plugins/`
 Note: On some machines the `.obsidian` folder may be hidden.
 On MacOS you should be able to press `Command+Shift+Dot` to show the folder in Finder.